Crossout

 Crossout is a free-to-play vehicular combat video game focused on building and driving custom vehicles in PvP and PvE scenarios.
-It is developed by Targem Games and published by Gaijin Entertainment for Android, IOS, Windows, PlayStation 4, Xbox One and Xbox Series X/S. As of 2021, PlayPark, a part of AsiaSoft acquired the game's server of Asian territories.
+It is developed by Targem Games and published by Gaijin Entertainment for Android, IOS, Windows, PlayStation 4, Xbox One and Xbox Series X/S. As of 2021, PlayPark, part of AsiaSoft, acquired the game's server of Asian territories.

 Gameplay

 The gameplay is about assembling vehicles with different parts, weapons, and modules awarded throughout the game or bought through the in-game store (via microtransactions) or market (via in-game currency).
 The player can drive their own custom vehicle in multiplayer gamemodes in PvP battles, or against AI opponents in PvE modes.
 The cars are fully destructible, weapons, armor and wheels can be knocked off, reducing the capabilities of the vehicle.

 The player starts the game inside of their garage, which acts as a main menu where they can choose game modes, access their own vehicles, browse the in-game shop and market, try out vehicles shared by the community, and check on their general progress with the game.
 They can also head outside into the range to drive around and shoot targets for practice.

 Vehicles are built out of hardware (functional parts such as weapons, cabins, wheels), structural parts (armor), frames, and decorations.
 The frames form the chassis of the vehicle; the cabin, which also has a built-in engine, provides power and energy for modules and weapons; weapons deal damage and modules provide additional capabilities, such as faster reloading, bonus engine power, stealth, radar, etc. Armor shields and connects other parts, and most armor parts increase the health of the vehicle.
 Decorations provide an experience bonus.
 Movement parts include wheels, tracks, augers, legs, hovers (downward pointing jet engines that allow the vehicle to hover at low altitude) that allow movement with varying speed and agility.

 Cabins have tonnage and power limits, and adding movement parts increases tonnage (up to a mass limit).
 Each vehicle has a cabin durability value, a sum of cabin base health and armor part health, which is decreased every time the cabin is damaged or armor parts are destroyed.
 Some armor parts do not increase durability when added and also do not decrease it when destroyed.
 The vehicle is destroyed when its cabin is destroyed (cabin durability drops to 0).